harryface/FastApi_ES/README.md

 - CD into the root folder of the application
 - On your terminal, run `docker-compose build`
 - On your terminal, run `docker-compose up -d`
+- When done, to shut it down, run `docker-compose down -v`

 # API endpoints
 These endpoints allow you to utilize the web application.